A (Oracle) Pirate Looks At: Extending OEM 12c with Oracle Application Management Pack for E-Business Suite

 Since the Oracle Application Management Pack for E-Business Suite is a plug-in, a fully operational Oracle Enterprise Manager 12c Cloud Control environment needs to be up and running already and management agents deployed to your EBS servers.
-(In fact, the note mentioned above will actually give you directions on installing OEM 12c and deploying the management agents).
+(In fact, the note mentioned above will actually give you directions on installing OEM 12c and deploying the management agents.)

 The next step is to deploy the Fusion Middleware plug-in in order to prepare it to receive the AMP plug-in.
 After that, you can download the E-Business Suite AMP plug-in from the Enterprise Manager Store and add it to your Software Library.
 Once that’s ready, you can deploy the AMP plug-in much like you did for the Middleware plug-in.
-Please note, that during the installation, the Oracle Management Service will be bounced, so if you are deploying this in a production environment, be aware that there may be short outages in your monitoring.
+Please note that during the installation, the Oracle Management Service will be bounced, so if you are deploying this in a production environment, be aware that there may be short outages in your monitoring.

 2. Overview of Application Change Management Pack for Oracle E-Business Suite

 Oracle has integrated some great new products to make your life a whole lot easier in the arena of Change Management.
 Change Management for Oracle E-Business Suite used to be a stand-alone product, but is now integrated into the Oracle AMP for EBS.
 It provides a centralized view to monitor and orchestrate changes (both functional and technical) across multiple Oracle E-Business Suite systems.
 Along with an overview of each product, I’ll include a link where you can watch a short demonstration from Oracle to further explain some of the functionality and actually see it in action.
-(Note: The videos are from an older version, but you’ll get the point)
+(Note: The videos are from an older version, but you’ll get the point.)

 - Patch Manager: Allows you to deploy patches across Oracle E-Business Suite instances from a single console.
 Patch Manager integrates with My Oracle Support and can automatically download and deploy patches across multiple (single or multi-node) Oracle E-Business Suite instances.
-Both Oracle E-Business Suite patches and patchsets, as well as patches created with Customization Manager, are supported.
+In Oracle E-Business Suite both patches and patchsets, as well as patches created with Customization Manager, are supported.

 Patch Manager Demonstration Video

 - Customization Manager: Automates the process of packaging, releasing, deploying, and migrating customizations for a single Oracle E-Business Suite instance or multiple Oracle E-Business Suite instances.
-It provides capabilities to integrate with third-party source control repositories to access customizations that need to be packaged.
+It provides the capability to integrate with third-party source control repositories to access customizations that need to be packaged.
 Before packaging the updates, Customization Manager validates the customization against software coding best practices.
 These custom packages can then be patched to Oracle E-Business Suite instances like any other Oracle Patch either using the Oracle Applications DBA (AD) utilities or using Patch Manager.